Importing data into RunningMate

 • new_tag_5

-• If you need an example of the column headers, create a small list and choose Download File for Contact.
+• If you need an example of the column headers, create a small list and choose Download File for Contact, or view this template and make a copy for your use.

 • Add or move relevant data to the new support score or new tags columns.